-Phil has developed a very busy practice in personal injury and industrial disease litigation.
-He has significant trial experience in industrial disease cases and routinely settles cases at JSM valued up to £1m.
+Phil has developed a very busy practice and routinely settles cases at JSM valued up to £2m.
 Phil has appeared before the Court of Appeal, High Court and Divisional Court in appeals and catastrophic injury cases.
-He is familiar and adept in dealing with the issues arising in catastrophic brain injury matters, fatal accidents and complex medical causation cases.
+He recently fought and won a judicial review in a CICA brain injury case.
+Phil is familiar and adept in dealing with the issues arising in catastrophic brain injury matters, fatal accidents and complex medical causation cases.
 His costs background makes him ideal for interlocutory matters involving costs management.

 Phil is known for his strong trial advocacy, his tactical awareness and determination to leave no stone unturned in preparing and conducting a case.
-He likes to be involved at an early stage and welcomes the opportunity to have input as a case progresses.
+He likes to be involved at an early stage and welcomes the opportunity to have input as a case proceeds.
 Phil appreciates the need to be accessible and offers a swift turnaround of papers, often within 7 days.
-As regards industrial disease work, Phil has considerable experience in the full range of work within this discipline, to include asbestos matters, respiratory diseases, HAVS, RSI and NIHL.
-Some of the cases the has been involved in are set out below (see notable cases).

 Smith v Jed Weld, (2013) Sheffield County Court, Lawtel.
 This industrial disease case was focused on breach of duty and medical causation.
 Cross examination of medical experts proved to be decisive.